secworks/aes/README.md

 aes
 ===

-Verilog implementation of the symmetric block cipher AES (Advanced Encryption Standard) as specified in the NIST document [FIPS 197](http://csrc.nist.gov/publications/fips/fips197/fips-197.pdf).
+Verilog implementation of the [symmetric block cipher AES (NIST FIPS 197)](http://csrc.nist.gov/publications/fips/fips197/fips-197.pdf).

+## Status ##
+The core is completed, has been used in several FPGA and ASIC designs.
+The core is well tested and mature.

 ## Introduction ##